NelsonPython/tuningGuides/OpenVino.md

 -j N, --jobs N how many downloads to perform concurrently</code>
 ```

-You can use the parameter --print_all to see which pre-trained models are supported by the current version of OpenVINO for download.
-We will choose a classical computer vision network to detect the target picture.
-With the command below, we will download ssd_mobilenet_v1_coco using <a href="https://docs.openvinotoolkit.org/latest/omz_tools_downloader.html">Model Downloader</a>.
+Use the parameter --print_all to see which pre-trained models are available for download in the current version of OpenVINO.
+The following example is a classic computer vision network used to detect a target picture.
+Download ssd_mobilenet_v1_coco using <a href="https://docs.openvinotoolkit.org/latest/omz_tools_downloader.html">Model Downloader</a>.

 ```
 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/downloader.py --name ssd_mobilenet_v1_coco</code>